Mt. Massive Aslyum

 “You know I'm a bit worried how much time you've been spending with Father Martin.
 I know...
 I hope you haven't been letting him confuse you with all his holier-than-thou bible thumping.”

-he walks back over to you, machete in hand, and put it next to your neck.
+he walks back over to you, machete in hand, and put it on your neck, tilting your head to the side.

 “No offense to the man, but I sometimes worry he might just be a little bit... crazy.
 It's understandable, people get scared, they're as like to turn to God anything else.
 God died with the gold standard.
 We're on to more concrete faiths now.
 You have to rob Paul to pay Peter, there is no other way.
 Murder in its simplest form, but what happens when all the money is gone?”